Chart Color Schemes

 Tea Tree Gully ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Tea Tree Gully, as per the census data from June 2016, showed below-average cultural diversity with 79.1% of its population born in Australia, 92.1% being citizens, and 93.3% speaking English only at home.
+Tea Tree Gully, as per the census conducted on 29th August 2016, showed a lower level of cultural diversity compared to the average.
+A significant majority, 79.1%, were born in Australia, with 92.1% being citizens and 93.3% speaking English only at home.
 Christianity was the predominant religion, accounting for 45.6% of the population.
-Notably, the 'Other' religious category comprised 1.3%, compared to 2.1% across Greater Adelaide.

 Frequently Asked Questions - Diversity